If an embassy has made the decision in your application, you must hand in the appeal to this embassy.

 What happens when you appeal a decision?

-- The UDI will then reconsider your case.
+- When you appeal, the embassy will reconsider your case.

-- The UDI can either grant your appeal or forward it to the Immigration Appeals Board (UNE) for consideration.
+- The embassy can either grant your appeal or forward it to the UDI for consideration.

-- UNE will consider your case again, and either reject or grant your appeal.
+- The UDI will consider your case again, and either reject or grant your appeal.

-- If UNE also rejects your appeal, there are no other possibilities of appeal.
+- If the UDI also rejects your appeal, there are no other possibilities of appeal.